MiahDrao97/iter_z/README.md

 ### From
 Initializes an `Iter(T)` from a slice.
 It does not own the slice, and will not affect it while iterating.
+There are examples of this function all over this document.

 ### From Slice Owned
 Initializes an `Iter(T)` from a slice, except it owns the slice.